ballerina-platform/ballerina-dev-website/spec/http/spec.md

 }
 ```

-Since interceptors work with network activities, it must be either a remote or resource function.
+Since interceptors work with network activities, it must be either a remote or resource method.
 In this case resource
 functions are used for `RequestInterceptor` as it gives more flexibility.
-With resource functions interceptors can be engaged
+With resource methods interceptors can be engaged
 based on HTTP method and path.

 For instance consider a scenario where there are two resources: one on path `foo` whereas the other on path `bar`.
 If the